mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 ### Design:

 I wanted the site to be minimal in appearance, yet definitive in it's delivery of pertinent content about the band, Third Eye Blind.
+When loading the page, we are immediately greeted by a hero image of the lead singer bathed in a nice ambience of light at one of their concerts.
+This will tell you that if you didn't already know, Third Eye Blind is a band.
+Then you scroll the page and learn more about them and their music.

 #### Font: